Table of Contents

 Healthy competition jump-starts re-engagement and productivity by inciting employees to challenge themselves.
-This is a perfect time to introduce a new sales incentive, kick off a contest to see who can come up with the best idea for better serving customers or the like.
+This is a perfect time to introduce a new sales incentive and kick off a contest to see who can come up with the best idea for better-serving customers or the like.

 Tweaking the aesthetics of the workspace or urging and making time for employees to do so is a natural energy- and productivity booster.
 This doesn’t need to be an overhaul.
 Instead, it could be something as simple as cleaning up and concealing unsightly wires around workstations, hanging a few prints on the walls, or adding plants.

 6. Invest in and Introduce Ways to Make Employees’ Jobs Easier

 This could be new technology, such as a server upgrade, productivity software tool, or solution for processing payments more efficiently.
 It could also be an investment in employee development e.g., training to learn new skills or management strategies.
 The more employers do to motivate their teams now and throughout the year, the better.